 You could use posters to inform people that regular cleaning will take place and that they should co-operate with cleaners.

-Where you expect users to clean equipment after use as part of your cleaning regime, posters can help to remind people of their responsibilities.
+Where you expect equipment users to clean their equipment after use as part of your cleaning regime, posters can help to remind them of their responsibilities.

 Further guidance on GOV.UK

 There is specific guidance on different types of workplaces to help employers, employees and the self-employed understand how to work safely during the pandemic.
 Each guide includes a section on cleaning.